MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/remove-mailbox.md

 ::: moniker-end

-You can use the Remove Mailbox activity to delete an existing mailbox and the Active Directory user that is associated with that mailbox, in an on-premise or online Exchange environment.
+You can use the Remove Mailbox activity to delete an existing mailbox and the Active Directory user that is associated with that mailbox in an on-premises or online Exchange environment.
 For an environment such as Microsoft 365, the Remove Mailbox activity can be used to delete a mailbox.

 The following tables list the required properties, optional properties, and published data for this activity.